 The problem with DEI

-On February 28, 2025, in a letter and post on Linkedin, the New Mexico Supreme Court (NMSC) publicly declared its support for “DEI.”
+In a letter dated February 28, 2025, the New Mexico Supreme Court (NMSC) publicly declared its support for “DEI.”
 This post explores why that is a problem.
 A copy of the NMSC’s letter is below.

 First, the definition of DEI.
 According to Merriam-Webster, DEI is an acronym for diversity, equity, and inclusion.
 It is defined as: “a set of values and related policies and practices focused on establishing a group culture of equitable and inclusive treatment and on attracting and retaining a diverse group of participants, including people who have historically been excluded or discriminated against.”
 Merriam-Webster

 In short, DEI is the perceived need to increase the participation of certain marginalized groups in society.
-Importantly, this post does not argue for, or against, DEI initiatives.
-Rather, it argues it is fundamentally improper for the courts to attempt to implement such initiatives, given the court’s role as impartial adjudicators.
+This post does not argue for, or against, DEI initiatives.
+Rather, it argues it is fundamentally improper for the courts to implement such initiatives, given the court’s role as impartial adjudicators.

-2. “DEI” is a political initiative and courts should remain nonpolitical
+1. “DEI” is a political initiative and courts should remain apolitical

 The fact that there is no “law” on the “books” to guide DEI intiatives betrays its recent political nature.
-For example, there are court cases going back hundreds of years on cattle and water easements, but nothing on DEI initiatives.
+For example, there are court cases going back hundreds of years on any number of legal topics, such as cattle and water easements, but nothing on DEI initiatives.

 Courts have an ethical and legal obligation to avoid political questions, in fact, it is known as the “political question doctrine.”
 According to the Legal Information Institute at Cornell Law School, the “political question doctrine is the rule that federal courts will refuse to hear a case if they find that it presents a political question.
 This doctrine refers to the idea that an issue is so politically charged that federal courts, which are typically viewed as the apolitical branch of government, should not hear the issue…” Although this definition specifies “federal” courts, most state courts adhere to the same principle.
 Cornell Law